Hello and welcome to my Ride Rodeo snowboard bindings review.

 When rated for use as other types of bindings the Rodeo’s received the following scores:

-So you can see they rate best as Freestyle bindings but would also do a good job as beginner bindings.
+So, they rate well as Freestyle bindings but would also do a good job as beginner bindings.

 But for anyone wanting to hit the park doing jibs, jumps, tricks, tweaking grabs etc, the Rodeos are an awesome tool for the job.